Critical Minerals Recovery & Recycling

 Strengthening U.S. Supply Chain ResiliencE

 Today, the security and resilience of the nation’s supply chain is more important than ever.
-REMADE® and its members are developing advanced technologies to recover and recycle critical and key materials for U.S. manufacturing, including 11 critical minerals.
-These include aluminum, copper, lead, lithium, cobalt, nickel, manganese, palladium (a platinum group metal), silicon, silver, and tin.
+REMADE® and its members are developing advanced technologies capable of recovering and recycling critical and key materials for U.S. manufacturing, including a wide range of critical minerals and rare earth elements.
+These include (but are not limited to): aluminum, copper, lead, lithium, cobalt, nickel, manganese, palladium (a platinum group metal), silicon, silver, and tin, as well as rare earth elements.

-These minerals are used to power major sectors of the U.S. economy and national security, including aerospace, communications, defense, healthcare, electronics, technology, and more.
+Critical minerals and REEs are used to power major sectors of the U.S. economy and national security, including aerospace, communications, defense, healthcare, electronics, technology, and more.

 Did You Know?